morinlab/lymphopedia/BCL2.md

 ## Overview

 BCL2 mutations are frequently found in DLBCL, particularly in the germinal center B-cell (GCB) subtype, and are often located in the flexible loop domain and outside the BCL2-homology domains.
 These mutations are caused by the somatic hypermutation process.
 The presence of these mutations are strongly correlated with the presence of a translocation between BCL2 and one of the immunoglobulin loci.
-Although missense mutations may not be under positive selective pressure in the context of lymphomagenesis, some of these mutations may interfere with the function of BCL2 antagonists.
+[Selective pressure analysis](#mutation-pattern-and-selective-pressure-estimates) did not identify this gene as significantly enriched for either missense or truncating mutations, indicating that many of these mutations may represent passengers.
+Although mutations may not be under positive selective pressure in the context of lymphomagenesis, some of these mutations may interfere with the function of BCL2 antagonists.

 ## Relevance tier by entity